Avigdor Kahalani

-Tat Aluf (Brigadier General) Avigdor Kahalani (אביגדור קהלני; born 16 June 1944) is a former Israeli soldier and politician.
+Tat Aluf (Brigadier General) Avigdor Kahalani (אביגדור קהלני; born 16 June 1944) is an Israeli former soldier and politician.

 Early life

 Avigdor Kahalani was born in Ness Ziona during the Mandate era.
-His parents, Moshe and Sarah Kahalani, were Yemenite-Jewish immigrants originally from Sana'a.
+His parents, Moshe and Sarah Kahalani, were Yemenite-Jewish immigrants originally from Sanaa.

 Kahalani studied mechanics at the ORT School in Jaffa.
 He gained a B.A. in History from Tel Aviv University and an M.A. in Political Science from Haifa University.
 He also attended the Command and General Staff College at Fort Leavenworth, Kansas, and graduated from Israel's National Defense College.